 “I bet it is,” he grinned, shaking his head at his unintentional joke.
 “Anyway I’ll tell you what.
 I’ll choose a song for you.”

 With that, the busker played another song, only this time he sang.
 His voice was soulful, and the words were sad and so heartfelt.
 He sang of a lost love, how death had torn young lovers apart in their prime.
-For a moment Ann forgot her purpose, the nerves in her stomach subsiding as her mind drifted, lost in the song as though she herself was part of the tragic tale.
+For a moment, Ann forgot her purpose.
+The nerves in her stomach subsided as her mind drifted, lost in the song as though she herself was part of the tragic tale.
 Moved by the song, she wiped a solitary tear from her cheek when it ended.